Uduvil: Etymology

 In Tamil, 'Il' means a place; a house and some others.

 The word 'Vil' means: light; a bow; imp. sell, put in sale.

 But the words 'Udu,' 'il' and 'Vil' have some other meanings also.
 Linguists have not understood how a Tamil written word gets its meaning.
 Tamil grammarian Tolkāppiyan had said: "Molipporul Kāranam vilippath thōnrā."
 Though the Commentators of Tolkāppiyam: Theivachchilaiyār, Nachchinārkkiniyar and Sēnāvaraiyar had explained this in their Commentaries, Tamil linguists failed to understand what Tolkāppiyan had said and they are not in a position to know all the meanings of a particular Tamil word.

 The Tamil word 'Vil' could also mean a park or a village.
 The word 'udu' could also mean Shining, enlightened.

 Thus the composite word 'Uduvil' could mean 'Enlightened (Udu) place or house (il)' and 'Place of people with cloth.'

 Therefore, 'Uduvil' could mean: the place or village of Buddha Dhamma or where the Buddhist Monks live'!

 This may make the Sinhala 'Thēravāda' Buddhists to come to a hurried conclusion that the Sinhala 'Thēravāda' Buddhists only lived in the village at ancient time.

-But, it is very important to note here that the Tamils were 'Mahāyāna' Buddhists and later adhered to Saivaism, the perfected 'Mahāyāna' Buddhist philosophy.
+The Tamils were 'Mahāyāna' Buddhists and later adhered to Saivaism, the perfected 'Mahāyāna' Buddhist philosophy.
 This is the reason why we find a number of Kannaki Kōvils in the North and East of Ceylon.
 In 'uduvil' also there existed an ancient Kannaki Kōvil situated at 'Sitthāwatthai,' Uduvil.
 Later it was converted into Saivaite Amman Temple.
 The land adjoining on the eastern side of the temple is now called 'Pūthar Walavu.'
 It should have been 'Putthar Walawu.'